prebid/prebid.github.io/dev-docs/show-native-ads.md

 In this tutorial, we'll set up Prebid.js to show native ads.

-We'll use the [AppNexus AST adapter]({{site.github.url}}/dev-docs/bidders.html#appnexusAst) since that adapter supports native ads, but the concepts and setup will be largely the same for any bidder adapter that supports the `"native"` media type.
+We'll use the [AppNexus adapter]({{site.github.url}}/dev-docs/bidders.html#appnexus) since that adapter supports native ads, but the concepts and setup will be largely the same for any bidder adapter that supports the `"native"` media type.

 Similarly, we'll use DFP as the ad server, but the concept and implementation should be pretty similar to other ad servers.